deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Medrà mimicked a thin-lipped, prim smile.
 "Doctor, if I have learned one thing about your species these last few years, it is that, if dirt were edible, you would all be obese."

-"…I see."
+"...I see."

 "No insult is intended, you understand.
 You are from a dangerous world, I can only assume that to use and stockpile resources as rapaciously as you do was a necessary survival instinct for your genetic forebears."

-"As a medicine, though…" Hussein protested.
+"As a medicine, though..."
+Hussein protested.

 "We are not satisfied that it would *remain* a simple medicine.
 You already know of the one nicknamed the "Human Disaster", which means in turn that you also how to synthesize Cruezzir in industrial quantities.
 All you need is a sample of the drug itself."
 Medrà gestured oddly: it took  Doctor Hussein a second to recall from his studies of alien body language that the gesture indicated concern.
-"We fear that Cruezzir injections and patches would become commonplace, even the norm, taking an already imposing species and making the pinnacle of your physical potential *trivial* to attain, rather than a lifelong pursuit which precludes the study of other, more…*cerebral* endeavors."
+"We fear that Cruezzir injections and patches would become commonplace, even the norm, taking an already imposing species and making the pinnacle of your physical potential *trivial* to attain, rather than a lifelong pursuit which precludes the study of other, more...*cerebral* endeavors."

 Hussein considered his Corti counterpart for a second.
 "You make it sound like you want us to remain below our potential."